bondy-io/bondy_docs/docs/reference/wamp_api/ticket.md

     },
     expires_at: {
         type: "string",
-        description: "Identifies the expiration time on or after which the ticket MUST NOT be accepted for processing.
-The processing of th thia claim requires that the current date/time MUST be before the expiration date/time listed in the claim.
-Bondy considers a small leeway of 2 mins by default.",
+        description: "Identifies the expiration time (a timestamp in seconds) on or after which the ticket MUST NOT be accepted for processing.
+The processing of this attribute requires that the current date/time MUST be before the value assigned to this attribute.
+Bondy considers a small leeway of 2 mins by default",
         mutable: false,
         required: false
     },